nholthaus/units/docs/explain/ctad-and-adl-for-humans.md

-# CTAD and ADL, for people who don't like templates
+# CTAD and ADL

-*Two C++ features do most of the work that makes `units` pleasant to write.
-You never invoke them by name, and you do not need to understand how they are implemented — but knowing what they do for you explains why the syntax looks the way it does, and it explains the one or two places you have to be deliberate.
-This page is about what you type and what you get.
-No template metaprogramming.*
+*Two C++ features shape how `units` is written.
+You never invoke them by name, and you do not need to understand how they are implemented; this page describes what they do and the one or two places where you have to be deliberate.*

-There is exactly one thing to remember from each:
+One point from each:

 - **CTAD** is why you can write `meters length(5.0)` instead of `meters<double> length(5.0)`.
 - **ADL** is why you can write `sqrt(area)` instead of `units::sqrt(area)` (or the old `units::math::sqrt(area)`).

-That is the whole payoff.
-The rest of this page is the detail behind those two sentences.
+The rest of this page is the detail behind those two points.

 ---

 ## CTAD: the library fills in the `<double>` for you

-CTAD stands for *class template argument deduction*.
-In plain terms: when you construct a quantity, the compiler looks at what you pass in and figures out the template argument so you don't have to write it.
+CTAD stands for *class template argument deduction*: when you construct a quantity, the compiler looks at what you pass in and determines the template argument, so you do not write it.

 ```cpp
 meters a(5.0);      // you write this...